richonguzman/LoRa_APRS_Tracker/README.md

 ____________________________________________________
 Timeline (Versions):
+- 2023.08.12 Adding also support for old V0_7 board.
+Thanks Béla Török
-- 2023.08.09 Adding Bluetooth capabilities with Kiss and TNC2, TTGO Lora 32
+- 2023.08.09 Adding Bluetooth capabilities with Kiss and TNC2, TTGO Lora 32.
+Thanks Thomas DL9SAU.
+- 2023.08.08 Added Maidenhead info (now changes between GPS and Maidenhead on Screen) Thanks Mathias "mpbraendli".
+- 2023.08.06 Added Bluetooth Support for TNC in Android/APRSDroid.
+Thanks Valentin F4HVV.
+- 2023.08.05 New Support for SH1106 Oled Screen (0,96" and 1.3")
+- 2023.07.24 New Validation for Callsings, Overlay change and New Icons (Bike, Motorcycle).
+- 2023.07.18 Add Support for triggering PTT to external amplifier.
+- 2023.07.16 New Icons for Oled Screen (Runner, Car, Jeep)
+- 2023.07.01 Added Support for new T-Beam AXP2101 v1.2 Board.
+- 2023.06.26 Weather Report now stays until button pressed, to avoid missing it.
+- 2023.06.25 Sends comment after X count of beacons.
+- 2023.06.24 displayEcoMode=true doesn't turn the screen off at boot.
+- 2023.06.23 Return to from any Menu number to Main Menu (Tracker) after 30 segs.
+- 2023.06.20 Major Code Repacking.
+- 2023.06.01 Adding Turn Slope calculations for Smart Beacon and Display Eco Mode.
+- 2023.05.29 New Config file for adding more new ideas to the Tracker.
+- 2023.05.27 Adding Altitude + Speed or Course + Speed in the encoded GPS info.
+- 2023.05.21 Adding Last-Heard LoRa Stations/Trackers.
+- 2023.05.14 Adding Menu.
+- 2023.05.12 Saving Messages to Internal Memory.
 - 2023.04.16 Sending and Receiving LoRa Packets.
-- 2023.05.12 Saving Messages to Internal Memory.
-- 2023.05.14 Adding Menu.
-- 2023.05.21 Adding Last-Heard LoRa Stations/Trackers
-- 2023.05.27 Adding Altitude + Speed or Course + Speed in the encoded GPS info.
-- 2023.05.29 New Config file for adding more new ideas to the Tracker.
-- 2023.06.01 Adding Turn Slope calculations for Smart Beacon and Display Eco Mode.
-- 2023.06.20 Major Code Repacking.
-- 2023.06.23 Return to from any Menu number to Main Menu (Tracker) after 30 segs.
-- 2023.06.24 displayEcoMode=true doesn't turn the screen off at boot.
-- 2023.06.25 Sends comment after X count of beacons.
-- 2023.06.26 Weather Report now stays until button pressed, to avoid missing it.
-- 2023.07.01 Added Support for new T-Beam AXP2101 v1.2 Board.
-- 2023.07.16 New Icons for Oled Screen (Runner, Car, Jeep)
-- 2023.07.18 Add Support for triggering PTT to external amplifier.
-- 2023.07.24 New Validation for Callsings, Overlay change and New Icons (Bike, Motorcycle).
-- 2023.08.05 New Support for SH1106 Oled Screen (0,96" and 1.3")
-- 2023.08.06 Added Bluetooth Support for TNC in Android/APRSDroid.
-Thanks Valentin F4HVV
-- 2023.08.08 Added Maidenhead info (now changes between GPS and Maidenhead on Screen) Thanks Mathias "mpbraendli"

 ____________________________________________________
 This code was based on the work of :
-- Serge Y. Stroobandt : base91 and others ideas
+- Serge Y. Stroobandt : base91 GPS implementation and others ideas
 - https://github.com/aprs434/lora.tracker : ON4AA in the byte-saving part of the APRS 434 firmware
 - https://github.com/lora-aprs/LoRa_APRS_Tracker : OE5BPA LoRa Tracker
 - https://github.com/Mane76/LoRa_APRS_Tracker : Manfred DC2MH (Mane76) with the mods for multiple Callsigns and processor speed